86°F Knoxville

 --cert-home /var/services/homes/sysadmin/acme.sh/acme_certs

-• --home: Home directory for acme.sh scripts and utilities
+• --home: where the acme.sh scripts live

-• --config-home: Location for configuration files and logs
+• --config-home: account config and logs

 CF_Token="YOUR_CLOUDFLARE_API_TOKEN" \